Most discussions about whether or not to gate content are all or nothing.

 Don’t ungate the results of your annual survey that will have everyone talking for weeks.

-Don’t ungate an online survey that reports how a visitor’s company compares to its peers.
-Bundle that with a free consultation to discuss where firms can save money on their operations.
+Don’t ungate an online assessment that reports how a visitor’s company compares with its peers.

 For top-quality content, set up a gate.
 You will get fewer downloads, but you’ll have contact info to act on for every person who accesses it.